 The Office of the Bursar will issue invoices to registered students for tuition, fees, and other charges approximately four to six weeks prior to the beginning of classes each semester.
 The total amount due on the invoice is payable by the invoice late payment date which is normally one week prior to the beginning of classes.
 A student is required to pay all invoices as presented and will be in default if the total amount is not paid in full by the due date.
-A student in default will not be allowed to receive a transcript of academic records or receive a diploma at graduation.
+A student in default will not be allowed to receive a diploma at graduation.
 Inquiries regarding statements can be directed to the bursar's office at bursar@duke.edu or (919) 684-3531.